Cristinamulas/Text-Classification-And-Sentiment-Analysis-On-Hotel-Reviews/README.md

 ![](Images/sentiment.png)

 ## Performance of ML Models
 I trained the following classifications algorithms: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, Adaboost, XGBoost, Linear Support Vector Classification and Multinomial Naive Bayes.
-Afterwards, I will tune the parameters of the models to maximize the model performance using a combinatorial grid search.
+Afterwards, I tuned the parameters of the models to maximize the model performance using a combinatorial grid search.

 For this particular dataset the TF-IDF vectorization performs better than the word count method.
 Binary classification demonstrated the best approach for this project.
 After testing all the classifiers, the one with higher accuracy score was Support Vector Machine which achieved a 87% accuracy rate after tuning the parameters.